Where You Can Look For Support During Your Pregnancy

 Support from Friends and Family

-Your internal support system is one of the most valuable resources you can have during your pregnancy, but sometimes it can be easily overlooked.
+During your pregnancy, having a strong support system, including unplanned pregnancy counseling, is invaluable.
 Your friends and family provide a unique perspective into your life before, during, and after your pregnancy.
 They’re here for the long haul, and they’ve known you long before and will know you long after your pregnancy.

 Establish a weekly or monthly routine of checking in with your support system, whether that be running errands together, going over your birth plan, or just visiting in a casual setting.
 Open yourself up for the help that is likely already available to you, and let the people that love you help you in the process.@NEChildrenHome provides updated resources you can use during #Pregnancy alongside their #PregnancyServices program, find out more in their recent blog:Click To Tweet